rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 }
 ```

 In these cases, you should ask: **why is my program unsafe?** Here, the issue is with the lifetime of the referred data.
-If you want to pass around a string, you have to make sure the string lives long enough.
+If you want to pass around a string, you have to make sure the memory containing the string's data lives long enough.

-Depending on your situation, here are four ways you can extend the lifetime of the string.
+Depending on the situation, here are four ways you can extend the lifetime of the string.
 One is to move ownership of the string out of the function:

 ```rust
 fn return_a_string() -> String {